 -

-Behavioral Therapy: Breathing exercises and retraining techniques may be recommended, particularly for voluntary apnea or breath-holding episodes in children.
+Behavioral Therapy: Breathing exercises and retraining techniques may be recommended, particularly for voluntary apnoea or breath-holding episodes in children.

 The choice of treatment depends on the underlying cause and severity of the condition, ensuring that the approach is both effective and tailored to the individual’s needs.

-Sleep apnea is a serious medical condition that can lead to various health issues.
+Sleep apnoea is a serious medical condition that can lead to various health issues.

 Daytime fatigue |